loginom/loginom-help-en-omegat/data/integration/export/database.md

 # ![ ](../../images/icons/data-sources/db-database-export_default.svg) Export to Database

-Handler exports the initial data set to database.
+The handler exports the initial data set to database.

 > **Important:** For the node operation, it is required to pre-create [connection](../connections/README.md) to database and connect it with the *Connection* input port.
 [Example of DB connection and operation](../../quick-start/database.md).